deepsea-inria/tapopc/book/02-preliminaries.markdown

 detail by many books, blogs, and discussions boards.
 We refer the interested reader to those sources for further information.

+### The "size type"

+In C++, the *size type*
+(a.k.a. [`size_t`](http://en.cppreference.com/w/cpp/types/size_t)) is
+is an unsigned integer type that has special status.
+Its purpose is to be a representation that is appropriate for taking the size of and indexing into container data structures.

+The underlying representation is important because on different machines the size type may have a different number of bits.
+Perhaps unsurprisingly, for instance, the size type may be represented by a 32 bit unsigned integer on a 32-bit CPU and by 64 a bit integer on a 64-bit CPU.

+By convention, in this document (and in the SPTL), we assume that `size_type` is globally defined and use this size type any time we need to use an index into or the size of a container.

 ### Lambda expressions

 The C++11 reference provides good documentation on